Raguram-N/Felina---Elders-companion/README.md

 - Scalable & modular
 - Legally clean design

-> **This is not technology adapted for elders.
+> **✨ This is not technology adapted for elders.
 It is technology designed around elders.**

 ---